Bylaws As Approved by the Membership on December 2, 2017

 ARTICLE VIII: ELECTION OF OFFICERS

 Section 2.
-Meetings : The Executive Board will meet monthly for the purpose of conducting ongoing Club business.
-The meetings can be held by telephone conference call and can be held more frequently if so deemed necessary by the President.
+Meetings.
+The Executive Board will meet monthly for the purpose of conducting ongoing Club business.
+The meetings can be held by telephone conference call (via a group call or via an individual calling into the meeting) and can be held more frequently if so deemed necessary by the President.
 In addition, as part of the Board of Directors, the Executive Board will participate in a quarterly operating review meeting, held to review the activities of the various Club programs.

 ARTICLE X: BOARD OF DIRECTORS

 Section 1.
-Membership : The Board of Directors shall be comprised of the members of the Executive Board and the appointed Committee Chairs (see Articles IX and XI).
+Membership.
+The Board of Directors shall be comprised of the members of the Executive Board and the appointed Standing Committee Chairs (see Articles IX and XI).

 Section 2.
-Meetings: The Board of Directors shall meet quarterly on a schedule published in the Club publication and electronically via email or the Club's website or both.
+Meetings.
+The Board of Directors shall meet quarterly on a schedule published in the Club publication and electronically via email or the Club’s website or both.
+If necessary, and if conditions permit, Board Members may attend the meeting via telephone conference call.
+Meeting location and circumstances will determine the availability of conference call attendance.
 Club members are invited to attend the scheduled quarterly meetings of the Board of Directors.
 The President may call special meetings of the Board of Directors when unusual circumstances require it.

-Section 3.
-Duties : The Board of Directors serves as a forum for the Officers and Committee Chairs to share information about plans and activities in their respective spheres of responsibility, make necessary reports, present suggestions, discuss Club policy and generally work together for the good of the Club.
+Section 4.
+Duties.
+The Board of Directors serves as a forum for the Officers and Committee Chairs to share information about plans and activities in their respective spheres of responsibility, make necessary reports, present suggestions, discuss Club policy and generally work together for the good of the Club.

 ARTICLE XI: COMMITTEES

-There shall be sixteen (16) standing Committees of the Club, as follows:
+There shall be fifteen (15) standing Committees of the Club, as follows:

 ARTICLE XII: INDEMNIFICATION